100 Years of racetrack legends: 1937 - 1946

 BELLE CANE

-• Brown Filly by Beau Pere – Duck’s Egg
+• Beau Pere — Duck's Egg, Filly

-• Vendor: Mr Frank Armstrong, Dannevirke
+• Vendor — Frank Armstrong, Dannevirke

-• Purchase Price: 275gns
+• Purchase Price — 275gns

 After an unsuccessful two-year-old preparation Belle Cane was given plenty of time to build up for her three-year-old career.
 She was turned out in a paddock without any dry feed as it was O’Neill’s opinion that in the summer months a horse does not require hard feed so long as it is on rich country.